 Getting Around Dublin with Kids

-To make things easier for the rest of our stay, we bought pre-loaded Leap cards at a corner store which eliminated the need to have exact change.
+Staying outside the town centre meant we took the local Dublin buses a lot.
+To make things easy, we bought pre-loaded Leap cards at a corner store which eliminated the need to have exact change.

 We tried a City Sightseeing hop-on hop-off bus for the first time while in Glasgow with kids and really enjoyed it.
 We loved the vantage point from the open-air upper deck and felt it was a fun way to get introduced to the city.